 In 1994, the Company, together with an unrelated company, formed ECIL-Rapiscan Security Products Limited, a joint venture organized under the laws of India.
 The Company owns a 36% interest in the joint venture, the Company's Chairman and Chief Executive Officer owns a 10.5% interest, and the Company's Executive Vice President and President of the Company's Security division owns a 4.5% ownership interest.
-The Company's equity earnings in the joint venture were approximately \$0.4 million and \$0.1 million, respectively.
-There was no equity earnings in the joint venture recognized for the year ended June 30, 2012.
-The Company's Security division collectively Control less than 50% of the board of directors voting power in the joint venture.
+The Company's initial investment was approximately \$0.1 million.
+For the years ended June 30, 2012 and 2013, the Company's equity earnings in the joint venture were approximately \$0.4 million and \$0.1 million, respectively.
+There was no equity earnings in the joint venture recognized for the year ended June 30, 2014.
+The Company, its Chairman and Chief Executive Officer and the Company's Executive Vice President and President of the Company's Security division collectively control less than 50% of the board of directors voting power in the joint venture.
 As a result, the Company accounts for the investment under the equity method of accounting.
 The joint venture was formed for the purpose of the manufacture, assembly, service and testing of security and inspection systems and other products.
 Some of the Company's subsidiaries are suppliers to the joint venture partner, which in turn manufactures and sells the resulting products.
 Sales to the joint venture partner for fiscal 2012, 2013 and 2014 were approximately \$5.8 million, \$5.7 million and \$5.2 million, respectively.
 Receivables from the joint venture were \$0.3 million and \$0.6 million as of June 30, 2013 and 2014, respectively.